Exist02/It-Sec/CTF Writeups/THM/Task 23.md

 ```

-After Running it it literally only was a look into the output witch was
+After Running it it literally only was a look into the output that was

 ```
 [000] -> '..&.!.;H..X*y=..=._...<`1..4(..T.Q..L/."'